Turukmoorea/mediatool/README.md

 ## Limitations
 - This script only supports RAR file extraction.
 - Multi-part archives are processed only if properly named (e.g., `part1.rar`).

----

-## Deprecation Details

-The script is deprecated and no longer receives updates or support.
-Users are encouraged to migrate to the new and improved tool available at [mediatool repository](https://github.com/Turukmoorea/mediatool).